 When we drove away from the cabin about 4:30pm on June 11, 2013, I had absolutely no idea it would be the last time I’d see that place standing.
 I knew the fire was coming and we had to get out of there quickly.
 So we packed up the computer, our overnight bags, the photo albums and the two cats.
 As we got in the car, I looked up at the black clouds billowing above the trees and saw the orange glow from the flames.

-I remember being so worried about my daughter, who was working at my brother’s store across the road.
+I remember being so worried about my daughter, who was working at my brother’s store.
 They were staying open as long as possible to provide gas, water and food to evacuating residents, police and fire responders.
 She assured me she would be leaving soon.
 It felt strange to drive away and know I was leaving her behind.

 People were calling.
 My cell phone was ringing off the hook and my email in-box was full.
 People were so kind.
 Everyone asked, “Is there anything I can do?”
 I kept up with people on Facebook.
 Thank God I had taken my computer out of the house with us.
 It was a lifeline.